 Exhibit 3-18 illustrates an example of individual and aggregated gap out versus max out/force-off conditions at a signal.
-Visualization graphics of gap out versus max out/force-off conditions are also available (depicted in Exhibit 3-19) to aid in identifying
+Visualization graphics of gap out versus max out/force-off conditions are also available (depicted in Exhibit 3-19) to aid in identifying problematic movements.
+Reviewing this type of information is emphasized in NCHRP Project 3-79, "Measuring and Predicting the Performance of Automobile Traffic on Urban Streets" (14).

-Exhibit 3-18 Example Split Termination
+Exhibit 3-18 Example Split Termination Logging